aliclark/the_wooden_sword/Nothing is a Contradiction.md

 The theory could imply there is a great deal of suffering, which is a distressing thought.
 I'll try to respond by saying that as the Buddha taught, suffering arises from a misapprehension of self.
 This isn't intended to downplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.
 It also seems likely that due to the continuous and interconnected nature of the universe, it is not possible to create any (or at least a diverse) universe with sentience but without that including suffering as part of the spectrum of experience.
 So the two could not be meaningfully separated and we experience both good and bad.

-I think the most plausible description of the nature of that which is existing is that whatever it is, it is (at least initially) singular, and unbounded.
-To me it seems quite implausible that the first ontological object would be of a countable nature, or even objectifiable at all.
-"Singular and unbounded", or more simply "unbounded" seems to straightforwardly provide a route past that specificity.

 Many religions and spiritual doctrines place ultimate reality as beyond all conception, which I believe also carries to making logical statements about an ontological nothing.
 According to this, the theory is totally unfounded, as one could not say one way or the other.
 I think this is a very valid and probably more sensible philosophical position.

 ## Further work